yueyaog/TSGEM_Clustering/README.md

 # TSGEM_Clustering
 This repository is designed to cluster time-series Gene Expreession Matrix (GEM) based on the gene trajectory pattern.
 ## Motivation
 As most biological processes are dynamic, time-series transcriptome experiments play a pivotal role in understanding and modeling these processes.
-Using K-Means to profiling the time-course transcriptional response is a common approach for bioinfomaticians.
-TSGEM_Clustering will optimaize the KMeans performance on sequential time-series data by adapting Dynamic Time Warping Distance Metric.
+Using K-Means to profiling the time-course transcriptional response is a common approach for bioinformaticians.
+TSGEM_Clustering will optimaize the KMeans performance on sequential time-series data by adapting Dynamic Time Warping Distance Metric(https://arxiv.org/abs/1703.01541).
 And it will select the optimal number of clusters based on the results from distortion (also known as elbow method),silhouette coefficient, and Calinski harabasz index.
 ## Installation
 All of TSGEM_Clustering's dependencies can be installed through Anaconda3.
 To create an Anaconda environment:
 ```